All Episodes

 The strategy involves reaching a global agreement on a temperature ceiling.

-They're gonna tell the weather how hot it can get.
+They're going to tell the weather how hot it can get?

-A group of eighteen scientists, if we can't control it, what are we gonna do?
+A group of 18 scientists, if we can't control it, what are we going to do?

 When you go talk to the Earth's climate, who do you talk to?

-Eighteen scientists from eleven countries calling on the international community to act quickly to prevent catastrophic climate change.
+18 scientists from 11 countries calling on the international community to act quickly to prevent catastrophic climate change.

 This is a report requested by the UN, partially paid for by the privately funded UN Foundation.